Are you looking for the best day trips from Los Angeles? This guide has you covered! Read on!

 There is also a Christmas Fantasy Parade or the Disney Viva Navidad Street Party for live entertainment.

-The Disneyland Monorail is a great option to rest your legs whilst catching the sites of the city and discussing the next course of action.
+The Disneyland Monorail is a great option to rest your legs whilst catching the sites of the city and discussing your next ride!

 Distance from Los Angeles: 10.8 miles

 Pasadena is a beautiful town right outside Los Angeles.
 Known for its charming Old Town, be sure to stroll around the lovely district, which is among the most walkable spots in Southern California.

 You can also go on a tour of the Gamble House, which was originally built for the heirs of Procter & Gamble.

 It’s also possible to go hunting for antiques at the Rose Bowl, the same site as the New Year’s Rose Bowl Game, which has an entire stadium-sized flea market on the second Sunday of the month.

 For those looking for an outdoorsy adventure, be sure to check out Eaton Canyon Falls, an accessible waterfall hike.

 Distance from Los Angeles: 50 miles

 Driving Time: 59 minutes

 Covering 346,177 acres of land, the San Gabriel Mountains National Monument is home to some of the best biodiversity in the USA.